Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 In particular, my photography.
 It’s improving daily.
 As is my Instagram feed.

 I can’t distract myself with pub crawls and nights out so I have focused on my hobbies and found my talents as a writer and a photographer.

 My resolution this year is to simply believe in myself and that I have the talent, passion and commitment to do the things I’ve dreamt about.

-Resolution Five: Start my You Tube Channel.
+- Resolution Seven: Start my YouTube Channel.

-I am looking forward to not waking up with a hangover on New Years Day…
+I am looking forward to not waking up with a hangover on New Year’s Day (not)…

 What are your resolutions this year?
 Let me know in the comments below.
+Goodbye 2020, Hello 2021.